A Detailed Guide to Amazon Accounting for FBA Sellers

 This is why bank reconciliation is so important.

+This is especially important at tax time to ensure you are reporting the right financial numbers.
 Another benefit is protecting your business from fraud.
 For example, if your VA has access to your bank accounts, running a reconciliation report on a regular basis ensures they aren’t stealing from the company.

 Categorize inventory properly